BalloonBox-Inc/scrt-network-oracle-client/README.md

 ```

-You will need to create an account on [Plaid](https://dashboard.plaid.com/) and [Coinbase](https://developers.coinbase.com/) in order to receive client ids and client secrets for your api.
+You will need to create an account on [Plaid](https://dashboard.plaid.com/) OR [Coinbase](https://developers.coinbase.com/) in order to receive client ids and client secrets for your api.

 Then, you can run locally in development mode with live reload: